rasoolfa/videocap/README.md

 ## Acknowledgements

 The structure of this codebase is inspired by https://github.com/karpathy/neuraltalk2.
-In addation, some functions from the https://github.com/karpathy/neuraltalk2 have been used in this codebase which are [mostly]excpliclty mentioned in my code.
+In addation, some functions from https://github.com/karpathy/neuraltalk2 have been re-written/changed in this codebase which are [mostly] excpliclty mentioned in my code.